sburba/Tvdb-Api-Android/README.md

 Tvdb API that uses Volley for easy asynchronous API requests on Android.

-Everything you receive is parcelable so it's easy to pass data between Activities

 ## Usage
 All TvdbApi calls are asynchronous, so you will need to create listeners to receive responses